-I can then copy this for the remaining cells, and Alt + E S F to paste formulas.
+I then copy this for the remaining cells, and Alt + E + S + F to paste formulas.

 And I now have the growth rate for each year that I want.

-We'll then put this to the power of 1, divided by the number of years, which is 2012 minus 2007.
+We then put this to the power of one divided by the number of years.
+Which is 2012 minus 2007.

 So this means that if the company had grown 4.84% each year from 2007 to 2012, we'd reach the same revenue of 380,000.

-Let's check this answer by taking the initial number, and multiplying it by 1 plus the CAGR.
+Let's check this answer by taking the initial number, and multiplying it by one plus the CAGR.

-And we'll put this to the power of 5 for five years.
+We'll put this to the power of five for five years.